bit-broker/website/content/en/docs/getting-started/demo.md

 #### Data Explorer

-[This application](https://demo.bit-broker.io/apps/explorer/) allows you explore the entire [Consumer API](/docs/consumer/) by directly trying out a number of interactive scenarios.
+[This application](https://demo.bit-broker.io/apps/explorer/) allows you to explore the entire [Consumer API](/docs/consumer/) by directly trying out a number of interactive scenarios.
 It has a set of example data and polices already pre-installed and running.

 You can explore using the [Catalog API](/docs/consumer/catalog/) to try different, complex catalog queries.
 You can see how the results of these queries differ in the light of different policies - which you can switch between simply in the application.

-Once you have executed a query and obtain [entity instance records](/docs/concepts/entity-types/#entity-instances) you can use the [Entity API](/docs/consumer/entity/) to browse the whole list and inspect the details of individual entities.
+Once you have executed a query and obtain [entity instance records](/docs/concepts/entity-types/#entity-instances), you can use the [Entity API](/docs/consumer/entity/) to browse the whole list and inspect the details of individual entities.

 Finally, for `country` data, you can also see the [Timeseries API](/docs/consumer/timeseries/) in actions and integrated with a [charting library](https://www.chartjs.org/).